Reproductive toxicity: Physical Demands

 Physical demands can include bending, lifting, and standing.
 Physical demands are considered a reproductive toxicant as they can increase the risk of adverse outcomes during pregnancy.
 Bending, lifting, and standing are often associated with occupational responsibilities as the risk is minimal unless physical activity is prolonged.
 Standing and walking for more than three hours a day is associated with an increased risk of pre-term birth, while standing for six to eight hours a day is associated with an increased risk of miscarriage.
 The weight and frequency of lifting is also associated with increased risk of miscarriage and preterm birth, with estimates of loads over 10 kg, or frequency a cumulative 100 kg/day.

 Noise

-Noise is considered a reproductive toxicant due to its potential impact on fetal development during pregnancy.
-While pregnant people may be able to use proper hearing protection to conserve their own hearing, after the 20th week of development babies' ears are susceptible to hearing loss.
-Pregnant people who are past 20 weeks of development should consider avoiding noises above 85 decibels, including at work and recreational activities.
+Noise is considered a reproductive toxicant due to its potential effect on fetal development during pregnancy.
+While pregnant women may be able to use proper hearing protection to conserve their own hearing, after the 20th week of development babies' ears are susceptible to hearing loss.
+Pregnant women who are past 20 weeks of development should consider avoiding noises above 85 decibels, including at work and recreational activities.